vfarah-if/GitPlayground/README.md

 !["TFL Unified API"](screenshots/TFLUnifiedApi.png)

-This API is a great way to exercise the first real-world solution, for not only creating a better API, but also to exercise different skills in solving real world API problems.
+This API is a great way to exercise the first real world solution, for not only creating a better API, but also to exercise different skills in solving real world API problems.
-Remember to test drive your solution and if you are going to follow anything, make sure it is the KISS principle to make this better than it is.
+Remember to test drive your solution and if you are going to follow anything, make sure it is the KISS principle to make this better than it is without being as "simple" as it is.

 ## Client or Domain indaba
 This is essentially the heart of the project or the core of your domain.
-This will contain the model to marshal data into, if this is needed, and a client to connect the the TFL API.
+This will contain the model to marshal data into, if you think this is needed, and a client to connect the the TFL API.
 Any other strategies to help bolster the functionality, should be done within this library.

 ### Business Requirements